One of the easiest permanent residencies in the Americas, low taxes, low cost of living.

-As a dollar earner spending in Paraguay, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Paraguay, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Paraguay has become a genuine sleeper hit for expats over the last decade, and the financial case is real.
 Asunción consistently ranks among the cheapest capitals in South America, and Paraguay's territorial tax system means foreign-sourced income is essentially untaxed.
 That combination — low cost of living plus favorable tax treatment — is what has been pulling Americans, Europeans, and digital nomads in since roughly 2018.